GUIDECX DATA PROCESSING AGREEMENT

 4.2 Confidentiality of Processing.
 GuideCX shall ensure that any person who is authorized by GuideCX to process Personal Data (including its staff, agents and subcontractors) shall be under an appropriate obligation of confidentiality (whether a contractual or statutory duty).

 4.3 Security Incident Response.
-Upon becoming aware of a Security Incident, GuideCX shall notify Customer without undue delay and shall provide timely information relating to the Security Incident as it becomes known or as is reasonably requested by Customer.
+Upon becoming aware of a Security Incident, GuideCX shall notify Customer without undue delay and shall provide timely information relating to the Security Incidentas is reasonably requested by Customer.

 4.4 Updates to Security Measures.
-Customer acknowledges that the Security Measures are subject to technical progress and development and that GuideCX may update or modify the Security Measures from time to time provided that such updates and modifications do not result in the degradation of the overall security of the Services purchased by the Customer.
+Customer acknowledges that the Security Measures are subject to technical progress and development and that GuideCX may update or modify the Security Measures from time to time.

 5. Security Reports and Audits

 5.1 GuideCX shall maintain records of its security standards.
 Upon Customer’s written request, GuideCX shall provide (on a confidential basis) copies of relevant audit report summaries and/or other documentation reasonably required by Customer to verify GuideCX’s compliance with this DPA.
 GuideCX shall further provide written responses (on a confidential basis) to all reasonable requests for information made by Customer, including responses to information security and audit questionnaires, that Customer (acting reasonably) considers necessary to confirm GuideCX’s compliance with this DPA, provided that Customer shall not exercise this right more than once per year.
-Per GDPR Article 28, GuideCX will promptly notify the Customer if GuideCX believes an instruction infringes the GDPR or other Union or Member State data protections.
+Per GDPR Article 28, GuideCX will promptly notify the Customer if GuideCX believes an instruction infringes the GDPR or other EU and UK Data Protection Laws.

 6. International Transfers

 6.1 Processing Locations.
-Customer Data may be transferred and processed in the United States and anywhere in the world where Customer, its Affiliates and/or its Sub-processors maintain data processing operations.
-GuideCX shall implement appropriate safeguards to protect the Personal Data, wherever it is processed, in accordance with the requirements of Data Protection Laws.
+Customer Data may be transferred and processed in the United States and anywhere in the world where GuideCX, its Affiliates and/or its Sub-processors maintain data processing operations.
+GuideCX shall implement appropriate safeguards to protect the Personal Data, wherever it is processed, in accordance with the requirements of EU and UK Data Protection Laws.

 6.2 Transfer Mechanism:

-GuideCX shall not transfer European Data to any country or recipient not recognized as providing an adequate level of protection for Personal Data (within the meaning of European Data Protection Law), unless it first takes all such measures as are necessary to ensure the transfer is in compliance with applicable European Data Protection Laws.
-Such measures may include (without limitation) transferring such data to a recipient that has achieved binding corporate rules authorization in accordance with European Data Protection Law, or to a recipient that has executed appropriate standard contractual clauses adopted or approved by the European Commission.
+GuideCX shall not transfer Personal Data to any country not recognized as providing an adequate level of protection for Personal Data (within the meaning of EU and UK Data Protection Laws), unless it first takes all such measures as are necessary to ensure the transfer is in compliance with applicable EU and UK Data Protection Laws.
+Such measures may include (without limitation) transferring such data to a recipient that has achieved binding corporate rules authorization in accordance with EU and UK Data Protection Laws, or to a recipient that has executed appropriate standard contractual clauses adopted or approved by the European Commission.

-Customer acknowledges that in connection with the performance of the Services, GuideCX is a recipient of European Data in the United States.
-The parties agree that GuideCX makes available the transfer mechanisms listed below:
+Customer acknowledges that in connection with the performance of the Services, GuideCX is a recipient of Personal Data in the United States.
+The parties agree that GuideCX uses the transfer mechanism listed below:

-- Standard Contractual Clauses: GuideCX, Inc. agrees to abide by and process European Data in compliance with the Standard Contractual Clauses, provided that notwithstanding the foregoing the parties agree that where the GuideCX contracting entity under the Agreement is not GuideCX, Inc., such contracting entity (not GuideCX, Inc.) will remain fully and solely responsible and liable to Customer for the performance of the Standard Contractual Clauses by GuideCX, Inc. If and to the extent the Standard Contractual Clauses (where applicable) conflict with any provision of this DPA, the Standard Contractual Clauses shall prevail to the extent of such conflict.
+- Standard Contractual Clauses: GuideCX, Inc. agrees to abide by and transferPersonal Data in compliance with the Standard Contractual Clauses which means, as relevant, the standard contractual clauses for the transfer of Personal Data to data processors established in third countries set out in the Commission Decision of 5 February 2010, or the standard contractual clauses for the transfer of Personal Data to data controllers established in third countries set out in the Commission Decision of 27 December 2004, or any equivalent clauses issued by the relevant competent authority of the EU or UK in respect of transfers of Personal Data from the EU or UK, in each case as amended, updated or replaced from time to time, provided that notwithstanding the foregoing the parties agree that where the GuideCX contracting entity under the Agreement is not GuideCX, Inc., such contracting entity (not GuideCX, Inc.) will remain fully and solely responsible and liable to Customer for the transfer of Personal Data.
+If and to the extent the Standard Contractual Clauses (where applicable) conflict with any provision of this DPA, the Standard Contractual Clauses shall prevail to the extent of such conflict.

 7. Deletion or Return of Personal Data

-7.1 Upon deactivation of the Services, all Personal Data shall be deleted, save that this requirement shall not apply to the extent GuideCX is required by applicable law to retain some or all of the Personal Data, or to Personal Data it has archived on back-up systems, which such Personal Data GuideCX shall securely isolate and protect from any further processing, except to the extent required by applicable law.
+7.1 Upon deactivation of the Services, all Personal Data shall be deleted (including by anonymizing such data in GuideCX’s systems) or returned, save that this requirement shall not apply to the extent GuideCX is required by applicable law to retain some or all of the Personal Data, or to Personal Data it has archived on back-up systems, which such Personal Data GuideCX shall securely isolate and protect from any further processing, except to the extent required by applicable law.

 8.1 To the extent that Customer is unable to independently access the relevant Personal Data within the Services, GuideCX shall (at Customer’s expense) taking into account the nature of the processing, provide reasonable cooperation to assist Customer by appropriate technical and organizational measures, in so far as is possible, to respond to any requests from individuals or applicable data protection authorities relating to the processing of Personal Data under the Agreement.
 In the event that any such request is made directly to GuideCX, GuideCX shall not respond to such communication directly without Customer’s prior authorization, unless legally compelled to do so.
 If GuideCX is required to respond to such a request, GuideCX shall promptly notify Customer and provide it with a copy of the request unless legally prohibited from doing so.

-8.2 To the extent GuideCX is required under Data Protection Law, GuideCX shall (at Customer’s expense) provide reasonably requested information regarding GuideCX’s processing of Personal Data under the Agreement to enable the Customer to carry out data protection impact assessments or prior consultations with data protection authorities as required by law.
+8.2 To the extent GuideCX is required under EU and UK Data Protection Laws, GuideCX shall (at Customer’s expense) provide reasonably requested information regarding GuideCX’s processing of Personal Data under the Agreement to enable the Customer to carry out data protection impact assessments or prior consultations with data protection authorities as required by law.